MrStahlfelge/gdx-gamesvcs-app/readme.md

 # gdx-gamesvcs

-Test and demo app for gdx-gamesvcs https://github.com/MrStahlfelge/gdx-gamesvcs-app
+Test and demo app for gdx-gamesvcs https://github.com/MrStahlfelge/gdx-gamesvcs

+See the documentation at the main project for more information.

 ## Updates & News
 Follow me to receive release updates about this